unleashit/React-Help-Desk/README.md

     },
 };
 ```
-All keys should exist, but if optional can have any value. `mailoptions` and `smtpConfig` are for the contact form and are optional unless you want it to work...
-The contact form will both send an email and add a new record in the DB.
-I didn't bother to make a GUI for contacts, but may at some point.`smsMailOptions` can send a text notification when a user logs into chat.

-To automatically add the database schema to your empty DB, open up /server/app.js.
-In the bottom of the file, under the models.sequelize.sync call, TEMPORARILY change "force" to "true".
-The first time you run the project via `npm start` or `npm run prod`, if all goes well, it will add the tables.
-IMPORTANT: don't forget to change "force" back to "false" after you successfully add the schema or else next time your run it will wipe your DB clean!
+The first time you run the project via `npm start` or `npm run prod`, if all goes well, it will add the tables to your database and you'll be good to go.

-After this, you can now run the project in dev mode via `npm start` (a browser-sync will automatically launch a browser with webpack hot reload) or in production via `npm run prod`.
-The URL for the production build is http://localhost:3100 (instead of port 3000 for browser-sync).
+Note that because I started this on a non-react project, the control panel front-end is plain javascript.
+On some future rainy day, I plan on refactoring it so all clientside JS is in React.

 ### Administration and Login

-To acess the admin to manage chats and the portfolio, you need to add a user and then elevate its access level.
-To create a user, just go to /signup and create it.
-To elevate the user, go into the DB and change the access level to 3.
-Now you can login at /login with your user and access the control panel.
-One caveat that I plan on fixing on some rainy day: you must run `npm run build` or `npm run prod` in the terminal after you add projects to view their images.
-Webpack is needed for now to optimize and copy the uploaded images to the public folder.
+To access the admin to manage chats, you need to first add a user and then elevate its access level.
+To create a user, just go to `/signup` and create it.
+To elevate the user, go the `Users` table in the DB and change the access level to 3.
+Now you can login at `/login` (or the link in the header) with your user and access the control panel.

-`Reminder: this code/theme/site is NOT open source.
-You have DO NOT have permission to use it for any other purpose except for your own personal viewing.
-Please see license file for further details.`